BranchMetrics/web-branch-deep-linking-attribution/README.md

     disableHide: false,                     // Should the user have the ability to hide the banner? (show's X on left side)
     forgetHide: false,                      // Should we show the banner after the user closes it?
 Can be set to true, or an integer to show again after X days
     respectDNT: false,                      // Should we skip showing the banner when a user's settings show 'Do Not Track'?
-    position: 'top',                        // Sets the position of the banner, options are: 'top' or 'bottom', and the default is 'top'
     mobileSticky: false,                    // Determines whether the mobile banner will be set `position: fixed;` (sticky) or `position: absolute;`, defaults to false *this property only applies when the banner position is 'top'
     desktopSticky: true,                    // Determines whether the desktop banner will be set `position: fixed;` (sticky) or `position: absolute;`, defaults to true *this property only applies when the banner position is 'top'
-    customCSS: '.title { color: #F00; }',   // Add your own custom styles to the banner that load last, and are gauranteed to take precedence, even if you leave the banner in an iframe
     make_new_link: false,                   // Should the banner create a new link, even if a link already exists?
     open_app: false,                        // Should the banner try to open the app passively (without the user actively clicking) on load?